Jessica has practiced meditation and yoga for several years. She loves music and brainwaves that put listeners into a meditative state.

 Incense has been used for many purposes throughout time and history.
 In Chinese culture, incense is burned during significant ceremonies, while Babylonians made use of it during prayer.
-Today, incense still has spiritual and ceremonial purpose for many people and religions but is also enjoyed simply for its aroma and aesthetic beauty.
-Incense comes in many forms, the most commonly found being cone and stick incense.
+Today, incense still has spiritual and ceremonial purposes for many people and religions, but is also enjoyed simply for its aroma and aesthetic beauty.
+Incense comes in many forms, the most common being cone and stick incense.

 Learning how to properly burn incense may sound simple to most, but can be more complicated given the form of incense.
-Misusing incense can lead to danger, especially if nearby objects catch flame.
-Incense burners are made to safely burn different types of incense, as well as burn your incense with style.
+Misusing incense can be dangerous, especially if nearby objects catch flame.
+Incense burners are made to safely burn different types of incense safely and in style.

 How to Burn Cone Incense